Billy Moore Unit

-The Billy Moore Unit a.k.a. the Billy Moore Correctional Center is a private state prison for men located in Overton, Rusk County, Texas, operated (since October 2008) by Management and Training Corporation under contract with the Texas Department of Criminal Justice.
+The Billy Moore Unit a.k.a. the Billy Moore Correctional Center is a state prison for men located in Overton, Rusk County, Texas, operated (since September 2025) by the Texas Department of Criminal Justice.

 The facility holds a maximum of 513 inmates at medium and minimum security levels.
 Prior to October 2008 the prison was operated by Corrections Corporation of America.